-Number of households with access to water Households without access to water Total number of households 20 544 (85%) 3 726 (15%) 24276
+Number c access to w of /ate households r with Households access to water without Total number of households 20 544 (85% 5) 3 726 (15%) 24276

 Table 20: Number of Households having access to water (Stats SA 2016)

 Despite the fact that sanitation includes wastewater treatment, the two terms are often use side by side as "sanitation and wastewater management".
 The term sanitation has been connected to several descriptors so that the terms sustainable sanitation, improved sanitation, unimproved sanitation, environmental sanitation, on-site sanitation, ecological sanitation, dry sanitation is all in use today.
 Sanitation should be regarded with a systems approach in mind which includes collection/containment, conveyance/transport, treatment, disposal or reuse.